getcarina/getcarina.com/_tutorials/2016-04-05-public-key-infrastructure.md

 <!-- TODO: Show picture of CA, client key+cert --- server key + cert -->

-⚠️ WARNING: This tutorial can not possibly cover all facets of encryption and is not guaranteed to be 100%.
-Since we don't want to advocate cryptography abstinence, we err on the side of providing as much information, knowledge, and background for you to start your journey in securing the web.
+⚠️ WARNING: This tutorial can not possibly cover all facets of encryption and is not guaranteed to be 100% accurate.
+Since we don't want to advocate cryptography abstinence, we err on the side of providing as much information, knowledge, and background for you to start your journey in securing your corner of the web.
 Pull requests are welcome as are issues to help peer review the content. ⚠️

 ### Prerequisites